Safety Model Checking with Complementary Approximations: Experiments

 Finally, we explore the contribution of \ar to the current SAT-based model-checking portfolio, which includes BMC, IMC and IC3/PDR.
-Figs. \ref{fig:overall} shows the plots on the combinations IC3/PDR+BMC+ IMC, IC3/PDR+BMC+IMC+~Forward \ar, and IC3/PDR+BMC+IMC+ Combined \ar.
-Forward \ar add 19 solved instances (all safe models) to the combination of IC3/PDR+BMC+IMC, and Backward \ar solves another two (1 safe and 1 unsafe model).
+Fig. \ref{fig:overall} shows the plots on the combinations IC3/PDR+BMC+IMC, IC3/PDR+BMC+IMC+Forward \ar, and IC3/PDR+BMC+IMC+Combined \ar.
+Forward \ar adds 19 solved instances (all safe models) to the combination of IC3/PDR+BMC+IMC, and Backward \ar solves another two (1 safe and 1 unsafe model).
 Although BMC solves the most unsafe cases (116), there are three unsafe instances solved only by IC3/PDR and one unsafe instance solved only by Backward \ar.
 For safe models, the number of solved instances only by IC3/PDR, IMC, Forward \ar and Backward \ar are 13, 12, 19, 1, respectively.

 In summary, we conclude from our experimental results that 1) Forward \ar complements IC3/PDR on checking safe models; 2) Backward \ar complements IC3/PDR on checking unsafe models; 3) Running \ar in both directions improves the performance, and 4) \ar contributes to the current portfolio of model checking strategies.
-We expect this conclusion to be strengthened as the development of \emph{\tool} matures.
+We expect these conclusions to be strengthened as the development of \emph{\tool} matures.